nextflow-io/crg-course-nov16/README.md

 mv quantify.sh bin
 ```

-Then, open the `rna-ex7.nf` script the `makeTranscript` process with
+Then, open the `rna-ex7.nf` file and replace the `makeTranscript` process with
-the following one:
+the following code:

 ```
 process makeTranscript {